tadija/AEViewModel/README.md

 ### ViewModelCell

 There is a simple protocol in [ViewModelCell.swift](Sources/ViewModelCell.swift) which is used both for table and collection view cells.
-Note that `TableViewModelCell` and `CollectionViewModelCell` are just simple typealiases:
+Note that `TableViewModelCell` and `CollectionViewModelCell` are just a simple typealiases:

 ```swift
 public typealias TableViewModelCell = UITableViewCell & ViewModelCell